LLNL/sundials/doc/arkode/SphinxDocs/guide/source/Introduction.rst

 Introduction
 ============

-The ARKode infrastructure provides an adaptive-step time integration package for stiff, nonstiff and mixed stiff/nonstiff systems of ordinary differential equations (ODEs).
+The ARKode infrastructure provides adaptive-step time integration modules for stiff, nonstiff and mixed stiff/nonstiff systems of ordinary differential equations (ODEs).
 ARKode itself is structured to support a wide range of one-step (but multi-stage) methods, allowing for rapid development of parallel implementations of